-Nobody liked to spend more money on something than they have to with divorce not being an exception to that rule.
+Nobody liked to spend more money on something than they had to, with divorce not an exception to that rule.
 With that said, I would like to share with you in today's blog post five of the areas where you may experience hidden costs that may not immediately come to mind when beginning the divorce process.
-That goes without saying that every divorce is different I would not expect yours to be the exception to that rule, either.
+That goes without saying that every divorce is different.
+I would not expect yours to be the exception to that rule, either.
 However, there are areas of divorce that I have observed in my years as an attorney where costs may be hidden from sight.

 Hidden cost #1: hiring the wrong divorce attorney

-When it comes to getting a divorce in Texas most people will end up hiring a lawyer.
+When it comes to getting a divorce in Texas, most people will end up hiring a lawyer.
 You may be determined right now whether or not you need to hire a lawyer.
-My general advice that I give to people is that if you have children, a significant amount of Community property, or both then you have a greater than average need to hire an attorney to represent you in your divorce.
+My general advice to people is that if you have children, a significant amount of Community property, or both, you have a greater than average need to hire an attorney to represent you in your divorce.

 I think simply meeting with a qualified and sufficiently experienced attorney for even a consultation can make a huge difference in minimizing the cost of your case.
 Like anything else in life, we don't know what we don't know.
-What I mean by that is that we can assume all sorts of things about divorce and we can plan for all sorts of events.
-However, unless we know whether or not a certain event is likely or unlikely to occur could be the difference between having a long and drawn-out divorce is one that can be negotiated and settled rather quickly.
+I mean that we can assume all sorts of things about divorce and plan for all sorts of events.
+However, unless we know whether or not a certain event is likely or unlikely to occur, the difference between having a long and drawn-out divorce can be negotiated and settled rather quickly.
 Getting good advice from your attorney means that you can put that advice into practice and set reasonable goals for your case.

-Rather than pushing hard to accomplish certain things within the case that is difficult and unreasonable to accomplish why not learn from your attorney and be guided by their advice?
-If you can determine what the likely outcomes of a divorce are in warrior facts and circumstances play into those likely outcomes you can be better served to do what is best for yourself and your children.
-Not backing down from your goals in a case is a bad thing but it can end up being a bad thing if you hold positions that you are unlikely to win in court.
+Rather than pushing hard to accomplish certain things within the difficult and unreasonable case, why not learn from your attorney and be guided by their advice?
+If you can determine the likely outcomes of the divorce in warrior, facts and circumstances play into those likely outcomes; you can be better served to do what is best for yourself and your children.
+Not backing down from your goals in a case is a bad thing, but it can end up being a bad thing if you hold positions that you are unlikely to win in court.
 There is no prize for not backing down on principle if your principles are way far off and not based on reality's terms.

 A long divorce means an expensive divorce.
-If you select the wrong attorney and he or she provides you with advice or perspective that is bad then you could end up pushing hard for goals that are nearly impossible to win on.
-Rather, your best bet is to work with an inexperienced attorney who can communicate reasonable goals to you and help you to develop a plan to achieve those goals.
-Completing this step alone will go a long way towards helping you minimize any unnecessary cost there even divorce.
+If you select the wrong attorney and provide you with advice or a bad perspective, you could end up pushing hard for goals that are nearly impossible to win on.
+Rather, your best bet is to work with an inexperienced attorney who can communicate reasonable goals to you and help you develop a plan to achieve those goals.
+Completing this step alone will go a long way towards helping you minimize any unnecessary cost there, even divorce.

 Hidden cost #2: trying to represent yourself and not succeeding

 There is nothing necessarily wrong with the idea of representing yourself in your divorce.
 The Texas family code allows you to represent yourself in divorce just like you can represent yourself in any other type of legal matter.
-If you go down to the courthouse you will find many people who are representing themselves in a whole range of family law cases.
-However, what I would tell you is that there are few types of legal cases that are more intricately moving into your life than a family law case.
+If you go down to the courthouse, you will find many people representing themselves in a whole range of family law cases.
+However, I would tell you that few types of legal cases are more intricately moving into your life than a family law case.
 As such, you need to be sure that you are prepared to represent in a divorce before deciding to do so.

 Going through with the divorce without an attorney means that you are taking a risk.
-It's not so much that good decisions cannot be made by you about your divorce but that it is always advisable for you to have the perspective and advice of an experienced attorney versus not having that type of advice if you were to represent yourself.
+It's not so much that you can make good decisions about your divorce.
+It is always advisable for you to have the perspective and advice of an experienced attorney versus not having that type of advice if you were to represent yourself.
 Bear in mind that an attorney does not make decisions for you in your case but rather helps guide you based on your circumstances.
 What many attorneys will help you do would be to help you avoid taking positions that you are unlikely to win and help you avoid problems in the day-to-day maintenance of your case.

-Keep in mind that the decision-making associated with your case with maintaining deadlines in keeping up with necessary responses to documents filed by the opposing party is just as important in many ways as being able to present evidence in a courtroom.
+Keep in mind that the decision-making associated with your case with maintaining deadlines in keeping up with necessary responses to documents filed by the opposing party is just as important in many ways as presenting evidence in a courtroom.
 Any attorney will tell you that most of your case is spent doing the former rather than the latter.
 With that said, your best bet would be to understand that what you don't know is as just as important as what you do know.
 Of course, some people can accomplish their goals without the assistance of an attorney.
-By the same token, I believe you are much more likely to be able to accomplish those goals with an attorney rather than without one.
+By the same token, I believe you are much more likely to accomplish those goals with an attorney rather than without one.

-What many of our clients have told me over the years is that by representing themselves without an attorney at the beginning of their case, these folks lost time and motivation to accomplish their goals.
+Many of our clients have told me over the years that by representing themselves without an attorney at the beginning of their case, these folks lost time and motivation to accomplish their goals.
 This can set you back on a financial and emotional level that may be difficult to recover from.
 My advice would be to avoid putting yourself in that situation by hiring an experienced family law attorney with the Law Office of Bryan Fagan before your case even begins.
-From there, you can be guided in how to proceed with your divorce correctly and can learn to make decisions for yourself that will not end up costing you money.
+From there, you can be guided in how to proceed with your divorce correctly and learn to make decisions for yourself that will not cost you money.

 Hidden cost #3: negotiating based on principle rather than on circumstances

-There is little doubt that many of you reading this blog post feel like you have been wronged in some way leading up to your divorce.
-Your spouse took advantage of you or did something that causes you to feel like he or she has not treated you fairly.
+There is little doubt that many of you who are reading this blog post feel like you have been wronged in some way leading up to your divorce.
+Your spouse took advantage of you or did something that causes you to feel like they have not treated you fairly.
 As a result, you want to take those circumstances and apply them to how you negotiate your divorce without considering how a court is likely to view those same circumstances.
-For example, if your spouse cheated on you at some point in the marriage then you may be asking for all of your Community property and sole possession of your kids based on this occurrence.
+For example, if your spouse cheated on you at some point in the marriage, you may be asking for all of your Community property and sole possession of your kids based on this occurrence.

-Ultimately, it doesn't matter how you view your circumstances all that matters is how a judge would be likely to view them.
-If it becomes abundantly clear to you that a judge who is not likely to be your circumstances in the same way you do then you should be wary about proceeding into your case with a particular mindset.
-Whether that perspective comes from your attorney or an experienced mediator you should take their opinion for what it's worth.
-Just because you don't believe that something is just or right does not mean that it will not happen to you in your divorce.
+Ultimately, it doesn't matter how you view your circumstances; all that matters is how a judge would be likely to view them.
+If it becomes abundantly clear to you that a judge is not likely to be your circumstances in the same way you do, then you should be wary about proceeding into your case with a particular mindset.
+Whether that perspective comes from your attorney or an experienced mediator, you should take their opinion for what it's worth; just because you don't believe that something is right does not mean that it will not happen to you in your divorce.

 Hidden cost #4: going to trial

 There is nothing wrong with going to trial in your divorce.
-Somewhere around 10% of divorce cases go to trial in Texas based on my understanding of the statistics.
-While it is far from a sure thing that your case will go to trial it is still an outcome that you need to be aware of.
-The problem with going to trial is not the time commitment necessarily but the money commitment that you incur.
-If you are going to trial over something critical to your life or over something that is well justified then that is one thing.
-It is another thing to go to trial over a subject that is not critical to your life or is based on something you are not likely to win.
+Based on the statistics, around 10% of divorce cases go to trial in Texas.
+While it is far from a sure thing that your case will go to trial, it is still an outcome that you need to be aware of.
+Going to trial is not the time commitment necessarily but the money commitment that you incur.
+If you are going to trial over something critical to your life or over something well justified, then that is one thing.
+Going to trial over a subject that is not critical to your life or is based on something you are not likely to win is another thing.

-Simply put, you need to be sure that you are not signing up for a trial that could either be avoided or is not worth the cost to you.
-Value and worth are subjective and you need to Explorer the value of your cases and what the worth of going to trial is with your attorney.
-If you realize that the subject matter your divorce trial would center around is not important to you then you should not go even if you have to give something up that you want in mediation.
+Simply put, you need to be sure that you are not signing up for a trial that could be avoided or is not worth the cost to you.
+Value and worth are subjective, and you need to explore the value of your cases and the worth of going to trial with your attorney.
+If you realize that the subject matter your divorce trial would center around is unimportant to you, you should not go even if you have to give something up that you want in mediation.
 Live to fight another day and live to spend your money on an outcome that is more important to you.

 Hidden cost #5: getting a worthless divorce order

-Finally, I want to point out to you that getting what you want in a trial or a mediation is only the first step in the battle.
-The second step is being able to translate those victories into a final win in your final orders from the divorce.
+Finally, I want to point out that getting what you want in a trial or a mediation is only the first step in the battle.
+The second step is to translate those victories into a final win in your final orders from the divorce.
 You need to be able to ensure that the final decree of divorce in your case accurately states the judge's orders or the terms of your settlement for mediation.
-If not, then you may wind up with a situation where your final orders are not worth the paper that they're printed on.
+If not, you may wind up in a situation where your final orders are not worth the paper they're printed on.

-Many people going through a divorce don't think of it this way but the whole purpose of getting a divorce is to have final orders that wrap up your case and allow you to gain a final decree of divorce that is enforceable in the future.
-Just like an enforceable contract is not worth anything to you so do our final decrees of divorce which have no enforceability in the future.
-You and your attorney need to spend a great deal of time reviewing your final decree of divorce before signing to ensure that the orders are enforceable and match up with what the judge said in trial or what you agreed to in mediation.
+Many people going through a divorce don't think of it this way.
+Still, the whole purpose of getting a divorce is to have final orders that wrap up your case and allow you to gain a final decree of divorce that is enforceable in the future, just like an enforceable contract is not worth anything to you, so do our final decrees of divorce which have no enforceability in the future.
+You and your attorney need to spend a lot of time reviewing your final divorce decree before signing to ensure that the orders are enforceable and match up with what the judge said in trial or what you agreed to in mediation.